Fugitive From Justice Writ Prevented Extradition

-Client was arrested for attacking and cutting her husband multiple times with a knife.
+Client was facing 5 to 99 years after being arrested for attacking and cutting her husband multiple times with a knife.
 We bonded her from jail and immediately began working her cases.
 Early on we were able to have the serious bodily injury charge dropped.
+This brought her exposure down to 2 to 20 years.
 We also contested a Protective Order that was pursued on behalf of the husband and were able to reach the very unusual agreement to have the temporary orders extended.
 This helped the client maintain her parental and custodial rights in her family law matter.
 For the remaining charge, we worked for over a year, making our way through 3 different Family Violence prosecutors along the way.
 The old prosecutor would get transferred and a new one would take over the case.
 We had to start fresh with each new prosecutor.
 Because of the complicated and unusual circumstances leading to the husband’s injuries we were able to negotiate the dismissal of both cases contingent upon my client completing a Batterer’s Intervention Program (BIPP).
-Our client successfully completed the course her remaining Aggravated Assault Deadly Weapon charge was dropped.
+Our client successfully completed the course and her remaining Aggravated Assault Deadly Weapon case was dropped.

 Abandon Child – Three counts